saifulislam88/kubernetes/I.k8s-certificates/Renewing only component certificates (without touching CA).md

 - ✅ Rotate certs **before** expiry
 - ✅ Keep regular backup of `/etc/kubernetes/pki`
 - ✅ Monitor using cron or Prometheus alerts
-- ⚠️ Avoid extending component certs to 10 years unless you have a specific reason